brendanheywood/moodle-local_cleanurls/README.md

 Todo
 ====

-* [ ] convert weblib to patch and cli for install it
 * [ ] live url testing in admin settings page
 * [ ] rewrite modules using crumb trail heirarchy
 * [ ] make route work with /course/ZYX/forum/ - link to index with course id (lookup? or name?)